The girls don’t think it’s cool to read.

 I want them to judge a book by the cover or at least by the book-jacket blurb.
 I want them to choose something … and read it.

-Grace spent her own money at the book fair and picked Doll Cemetery and a Percy Jones book.
+Camdyn spent her own money at the book fair and picked Doll Cemetery and a Percy Jones book.
 I hope they become tattered and dog-eared.
-Marie liked Divergent.
-Elise devoured The Hunger Games trilogy.
+Hayden liked Divergent.
+Madison devoured The Hunger Games trilogy.

 So here’s the plan.

 The book they pick?
 Not required reading.
 But if they finish … we’ll go back.
 We can get the next in the series, or another book like it, or one they checked out but passed over.
 Maybe something new.